-7 In our preliminary research, we found that it was nearly impossible to find election results for many counties with fewer than 150,000 people since elections in these rural counties are often not covered by the news which cover 47.9% of the U.S population.
-We then merge these data with information on legislators' ideology based on their campaign contributions and fiscal information from the Census of Local Governments.
-Finally, we use regression discontinuity models to assess the causal effects of legislative partisanship on county fiscal policies.
+7 In our preliminary research, we found that it was nearly impossible to find election results for many counties with fewer than 150,000 people since elections in these rural counties are often not covered by the news media and they usually have only a handful of election results on their website.
+Hopkins and Pettingill (forthcoming) also note the difficulty of obtaining election results for smaller local governments.

+causal effects of legislative partisanship on county fiscal policies.